The PTK Conference

 Conclusion

-So, after having this incredible conversation with the fascinating Stephanie Hoffman, I would like to say that no, journalism is not dead.
+So, after having this incredible conversation with the fascinating Stefanie Hoffman, I would like to say that no, journalism is not dead.
 Is it not the same as it was 10 years ago?
 Not at all; the journalism industry is an ever-changing beast.
 However, if you know this is something you want to do, something that you cannot stop yourself from doing, then pursue it.
 You can do it if you are up for the challenge, and I know that I am.

 Claire • Nov 6, 2024 at 10:38 am